egrosdou01/blog.grosdouli.dev/blog/2025-06-26-mkdos-mike-integration/mkdocs-mike-integration.md

 ## Introduction

-[MkDocs](https://www.mkdocs.org/) is an easy and super fast way to create static sites using `.md` files while [Mike](https://squidfunk.github.io/mkdocs-material/setup/setting-up-versioning/) is a plugin used to enable documentation versioning.
+[MkDocs](https://www.mkdocs.org/) is an easy and super-fast way to create static sites using `.md` files, while [Mike](https://squidfunk.github.io/mkdocs-material/setup/setting-up-versioning/) is a plugin used to enable documentation versioning.

 What is document version control?
 It is a feature that records changes to a document or a set of documents over time.
 It lets you keep track of the most recent document while preserving earlier versions.

-Why document version control is important?
+Why is document version control important?
 There are multiple reasons why keeping track of a document is important.
-Prevents data loss through easy restoration of previous versions, and ensures consistency and accuracy by tracking changes and maintaining a single updated document.
-Helps end-users guide through the documentation based on a particular version.
+Stops data loss by easily restoring old versions.
+It also keeps things consistent and accurate by tracking changes and maintaining one updated document.
+It helps end-users guide through the documentation based on a particular version.

 ## Scenario

 The scenario in my case was the need to keep track of documentation changes and software releases.
 As the software releases became more frequent, multiple documentation changes had to happen.
 Thus, keeping a clean state of the `dev` and the `latest` release version was crucial.
 Having said that, locating descriptive documentation on how to integrate MkDocs with Mike was not easy.
 The MkDocs [official documentation](https://squidfunk.github.io/mkdocs-material/setup/setting-up-versioning/) provided initial details, but not enough to perform the required changes to include versioning.

-Because I was not able to test changes in real-time I decided to create a new repository for the MkDocs site and integrate Mike as the versioning plugin.
-The approach, commands and configuration details performed  are listed in the below sections.
+Because I was not able to test changes in real time, I decided to create a new repository for the MkDocs site and integrate Mike as the versioning plugin.
+The approach, commands, and configuration details performed  are listed in the sections below.

 ## GitHub Resources